ncatlab/nlab-content/pages/501.md

 # Finiteness constructively and internally

-In [[constructivism|constructive mathematics]], and internally to a [[topos]], a number of classically equivalent notions of finiteness become distinguishable.
+In [[constructive mathematics]], and internally to a [[topos]], a number of classically equivalent notions of finiteness become distinguishable.
 In addition to the above notion (for which one generally reserves "finite"), we have the following.

 * A set is **subfinite** if it admits an injection into some finite set.